-Sheet Pan Teriyaki Shrimp, Pineapple and Snap Peas is one of the easiest, most satisfying meals that tastes better than takeout and is way healthier!
-Stock up on frozen shrimp so you can make this at moment’s notice!
+This Teriyaki Shrimp is baked on a sheet pan with pineapple and snap peas for one of the easiest, most satisfying meals that tastes better than takeout and is way healthier!
+Serve your shrimp as is or with rice or noodles or for a low carb option, serve with cauliflower rice or zoodles.
+No matter how you serve this teriyaki shrimp, you are going to want to stock up on frozen shrimp so you can make this easy dinner at moment’s notice!

 Because really, does it get any better than teriyaki and pineapple?!